Last reviewed 20 August 2021

 meet all conditions (if any) specified on the previous licence.

 Annual Roadworthiness Tests

 All annual (MoT) testing was suspended on 21 March 2020 and temporary exemptions were issued, but testing has now resumed.

 Lorries, buses and trailers

-Vehicles and trailers that are due for test in the period between 1 September 2020 and 21 March 2021 will continue to receive one automatic three-month exemption, eg examinations due in March were moved to June.
+Vehicles and trailers due for test before 21 March 2021 will have received one automatic three-month exemption, eg examinations due in March were moved to June.
 All such vehicles must now have been retested.

-Some vehicles and trailer will be given a 12-month exemption.
-These will be those that are:
+Some vehicles and trailers were given a 12-month exemption.
+These are those that are:

 used by an Earned Recognition operator